-The Weinberg Foundation accepts Letters of Inquiry (LOI), no longer than three pages, on a rolling basis and reviews them bi-weekly.
+The Weinberg Foundation accepts Letters of Inquiry (LOI), no longer than three pages, throughout the year and reviews them monthly.
 LOIs exceeding three pages will not be considered and will be returned to the applicant.
 While the Foundation is pleased to provide a Hebrew section on its website, all LOIs and grant applications must be in English.
 Thank you for your understanding.

 Please submit your LOI by mail, email, or fax.
 Please do not submit your LOI using multiple methods.
 This creates duplication during processing and evaluation.
 Emailed LOIs must also include two electronic signatures.
 If you cannot provide this in a word document, you may scan the signatures and send as a PDF.

 All LOIs should be sent to the following:

 Capital GrantsCapital grants fund the purchase, construction, and/or renovation of a building or the purchase of equipment.
 To be eligible for consideration, a capital grant must meet the following criteria: